No products in the cart.

 Best Apps for Stroke Patients

-1. “ELEVATE” Brain Training App
+1. “Elevate – Brain Training Games”

-Helps with: memory and cognitive function
+Helps with: Memory and cognitive function

 list of best apps for stroke patients

-Learn more about ELEVATE »
+Learn more about Elevate »

-2. “Clock Yourself” Physiotherapy
+2. “Clock Yourself”

-Helps with: coordination and balance
+Helps with: Coordination, balance, and cognitive function

 latest apps for stroke patients

 Designed by an Australian physiotherapist, this app helps you “think faster on your feet.”
 The app introduces progressively complex activities to help you react more quickly with your body.
-This can be especially helpful for stroke patients that lack balance and coordination, and therefore are at a heightened risk of falling.
-The Clock Yourself app is considered pre-habilitation, but for stroke patients, it can make great re-habilitation.
+This can be especially helpful for stroke patients who lack balance and coordination and therefore are at a heightened risk of falling.

-Price: $1.99
+Price: $2.99

 Learn more about Clock Yourself »

-3. “Calm” Meditation App
+3. “Calm”

-Helps with: sleep, post-stroke depression, and anxiety
+Helps with: Sleep, post-stroke depression, and anxiety

 top rated apps for stroke patients